 All applicants will need to complete a DBS check, it is in the applicant’s best interest not to withhold information.

+Where a role involves engaging in regulated activity relevant to children it is an offence to apply for a role if you are barred from engaging in regulated activity relevant to children.

 Evidence of Qualifications